-Moody's Investors Service has assigned a Aa1 rating to the Commonwealth of Massachusetts's \$423.5 General Obligation (GO) Refunding Bonds, Series 2016B and \$250.0 million GO Bonds Consolidated Loan of 2016 Series F (Green Bonds) (Federally Taxable).
-The bonds are expected to price on June 29.
+Moody's Investors Service has assigned Aa1 ratings to the Commonwealth of Massachusetts's \$600 million General Obligation (GO) Consolidated Loan of 2016, Series H & I and \$188.5 million GO Refunding Bonds (SIFMA Index Bonds), 2017 Series A and B. The 2016 Series H and I bonds are expected to price on November 30, while the GO Refunding Bonds, 2017 Series A and B will price on December.

-The Aa1 general obligation rating is based on the commonwealth's full faith and credit pledge, reflecting its strong financial management practices and demonstrated willingness to balance its budget through spending cuts, revenue increases and use of reserves.
+The ratings are based on the commonwealth's full faith and credit pledge, reflecting its strong financial management practices and demonstrated willingness to balance its budget through spending cuts, revenue increases and use of reserves.
 The rating also reflects large education and health care sectors that generate high wages and bolster employment, as well as state debt and pension liabilities that are among the highest in the nation.